h-pal/Predicting-the-Programming-Language-of-StackOverflow-Questions/README.md

 ## Result

-When testing on an unseen test set, I achieved an accuracy of 82.34% on this task.
+When tested on an unseen test set, I was able to achieve an accuracy of 82.34%.

 ## Confusion Matrix
 ![](Confusion_Matrix.png)